6 Ways to Use the Navattic MCP

 To request an internal demo build, an engineer can now:

-- Add a tag to an existing Project in Linear (our product planning tool).
+→ Add a tag to an existing Project in Linear.

-- Claude will pull from that Linear ticket and write a first draft demo script based on the ticket context and the style, tone, and format of Navattic’s top demos.
+→ Claude will write a first draft demo script based on the ticket context and the style, tone, and format of Navattic’s top demos.

 Navattic demos capture high-quality intent signals your AEs can use to tailor their outreach – if they remember to look at it.